PylSerg/uc-database/README.md

 <h4>This web application uses <a href="https://docs.google.com/spreadsheets/d/1WKyhPK1pvySJSImA5TYMedz5HJySDvorV-_jAIaaW3A/edit#gid=0" target="_blank" rel="noreferrer">Google Sheets</a> as backend and database.
 That is, all information is stored in a table format, and the backend logic is written in the table script.</h4>

+<h3>It allows you to read all entries, create new ones, edit and delete existing ones.</h3>

 <hr/>

 <h5>Code in Apps Script:</h5>